 BMFI recommends: As cinephiles, we were delighted to discover the MLSO’s May 2019 performance of the tense, dramatic “Symphonic Suite from On The Waterfront,” composed by Leonard Bernstein.
 See it here.

-This free web series from New York’s Baryshnikov Arts Center presents a new video every Thursday evening and available to view for one week, drawing from its archive of music and dance from around the globe.
+This free web series from New York’s Baryshnikov Arts Center presents a new video every Thursday evening, available to view until the following Tuesday, drawing from its archive of music, dance, and poetry performances.
+See the schedule here.

 Just north of Wilmington, DE, the Winterthur Museum boasts a vast collection of decorative arts objects, as well as a magnificent 60-acre garden.
 While the museum is temporarily closed, you can pay a vicarious visit through their Facebook page and YouTube channel, which feature numerous virtual room tours and garden strolls.

 BMFI recommends: If you’re feeling cooped up, join Garden Curator Carol Long on a calming and informative virtual tour of the flora and foliage in Winterthur’s Spring Garden.